developertom01/fast-form/Readme.md

 - This application contains program that allows you to load form questions from a json or yaml file and load them for users.

+## Requirements

+- Python version 3.12 or later

 ## Installation

 - Create python virtual environment and activate